colourblind/RegardingYourPerformance/ReadMe.txt

-Questions Regarding You Performance is a utility to monitor the performance of a collection of remote hosts.
+'Regarding You Performance' is a utility to monitor the performance of a collection of remote hosts.
 It consists of two parts: the Agent, which runs as a Windows service and responds to requests for information in JSONP format via a built in HTTP service, and the client, which is a web page which